-American University in the Emirates is a candidate for accreditation by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
-Degreegranting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the status of the American University in the Emirates may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033- 4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).
+Southern Association of Colleges and Schools Commission and Colleges approved degree levels.
+Questions about the status of the American University in the Emirates may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).